alaska heli-skiing trip FAQs

 Everyone must wear an avalanche airbag while heli-skiing with Pulseline.
-Ortovox Freerider 22 Avabag packs are included in our packages.
-We also have discount codes for you to purchase a new Ortovox Avabag (order in advance to ensure your bag is shipped in time for your trip).
-You may bring your own airbag pack and fill your canister in Valdez, or you can find several shops in or near Anchorage that will fill your canister.
+ORTOVOX Freerider 22 Avabag packs are included in our packages if needed.
+We also have discount codes for you to purchase a new ORTOVOX Avabag (order in advance to ensure your bag is shipped in time for your trip).
+You may bring your own airbag pack and fill your canister with us in Valdez, or you can find several shops in or near Anchorage that will fill your canister.
 If you have some time before heading to Valdez, take care of this in advance to cross it off the list.
 Locations include:

 - Dive Alaska, Anchorage